osiegmar/FastCSV/docs/src/content/docs/guides/upgrading.md

 Implementing the lower-level `CsvCallbackHandler` directly requires to implement `getFieldCount` (previously implemented in the RecordWrapper) and `getRecordType` methods.

+## Null-free refactoring in CollectingStatusListener

+The method `getThrowable` of `CollectingStatusListener` no longer returns `null` when no exception has occurred.
+Instead, it returns an `Optional<Throwable>`.
+This aligns with the null-free design of FastCSV.

 ## Removed deprecated code

 In FastCSV 4.0 some deprecated code was removed.